MatthiasKainer/draft-article/README.md

 ]
 ```

-Similar to f#, we got off with a good start.
+Similar to F#, we got off with a good start.
 So, let's continue by tokenizing it.
-However, unlike in f#, we don't have Maybe or Option types at our disposal, so we are going to approach the error handling slightly different by filtering the elements that don't have an `=` first, and then splitting them:
+However, unlike in F#, we don't have Maybe or Option types at our disposal, so we are going to approach the error handling slightly different by filtering the elements that don't have an `=` first, and then splitting them:

 ```js
 const tokenize = (v) =>